 ESOL CenterEnglish for Speakers of Other Languages

-- Information and advice to faculty regarding teaching in multicultural setting.
+- Provide consultation to faculty and staff regarding teaching in multicultural settings

 What We Offer

 - Conversation Group (Tuesdays via Zoom, 11 a.m. - 12:20 p.m.): This informal drop-in class gives multilingual students the opportunity to practice English language and conversation skills.
 The topics include culture and cultural differences, American traditions, language used in everyday and academic conversations, vocabulary development, current events, and social issues.
 Please email Ms. Jenny Hok by 11 a.m. for access to the class on Zoom.

 - Pronunciation Workshops (by appointment at https://esf.mywconline.com): These on-demand individual communication workshops provide students and scholars with the opportunity to learn the rules for speaking American English clearly, get feedback on pronunciation, and practice speaking.